-Aphasia is a condition that robs you of the ability to communicate.
-It can affect your ability to speak, write and understand language, both verbal and written.
+Aphasia is a disorder that affects how you communicate.
+It can impact your speech, as well as the way you write and understand both spoken and written language.

-Aphasia typically occurs suddenly after a stroke or a head injury.
+Aphasia usually happens suddenly after a stroke or a head injury.
 But it can also come on gradually from a slow-growing brain tumor or a disease that causes progressive, permanent damage (degenerative).
-Where and how bad the brain damage is and what caused it determine the degree of disability.
+The severity of aphasia depends on a number of things, including the cause and the extent of the brain damage.

-Once the cause has been addressed, the main treatment for aphasia is speech and language therapy.
+The main treatment for aphasia involves treating the condition that causes it, as well as speech and language therapy.
 The person with aphasia relearns and practices language skills and learns to use other ways to communicate.
 Family members often participate in the process, helping the person communicate.

 A person with aphasia may: